DeeMcCart/CI_PP3_RepairsTracker/README.md

 * FTU_05 As a first-time user I expect links and functions that work as expected

 ### Returning User Goals
-* RU_01 As a returning user I want to be able to perform speed-entry rather than menu-only navigation
+* RU_01 As a returning user I want keyboard shortcuts to speed up data entry, rather than menu-only navigation
+* RU_02 As a returning user I want to enter estimates quickly and accurately
+* RU_03 As a returning user I want to enter repairs quickly and accurately
+* RU_04 As a returning user I want to convert an estimate to a repair
+* RU_05 As a returning user I want to view status of repairs, on an individual or group basis
+* RU_06 As a returning user I want to notify customers that their repair is completed and awaiting collection
+* RU_07 As a returning user I want to update a repair to show that it has been collected
+* RU_08 As a returning user (administrator) I want visibility of system setup data
-* RU_02 As a returning user (administrator) I want to be able to expand or customize the RepairTracker system
+* RU_09 (FUTURE) As a returning user (administrator) I want to amend RepairTracker system data
-* RU_03 As a returning user I want to be able to view data (e.g. customers) within the RepairTracker system
+* RU_10 As a returning user I want to be able to view data (e.g. customers) within the RepairTracker system
+* RU_11 (FUTURE) As a returning user I want to report on repairs by status (e.g. entered, awaiting parts, completed, awaiting collection)
-* RU_04 As a returning user (administrator) I would like access to back-end data for adhoc analysis
+* RU_12 (FUTURE) As a returning user I want to report on repairs by due date (e.g. overdue)
-* RU_05 (FUTURE) As a returning user (administrator) I would like to be able to modify the status of a repair record
+* RU_13 (FUTURE) As a returning user (administrator) I want to modify the status of a repair record e.g. to 99 (closed by Administrator)

 ### Other stakeholder Goals
+* OT_01 As a customer I want to receive a repair docket with a unique repair # and accurate details when I submit my repair
+* OT_02 As a customer I want an initial estimate of when my repair will be ready to collect
-* OT_01 As a shop customer I would like to receive prompt notification when my repair is completed
+* OT_03 As a customer I want to receive prompt notification when my repair is completed
+* OT_04 As a cutomer I want to enquire as to the currents status of my repair
-* OT_02 (FUTURE) As a shop customer i would like to receive a reminder if I am overdue in collecting my repair
+* OT_05 (FUTURE) As a customer I would like to receive a reminder if I am overdue in collecting my repair

 ## UX Design Decisions